-- ii Further meeting of 20th October (MS Teams).
+- Further meeting of 20th October (MS Teams).
 BDBC Planning Policy agreed regarding the rural nature of Newnham Green and surrounding settlement.
-However, suggested instead a smaller SPB to cover only development along Newnham Road rather than agreeing the settlement as a whole to be unsuitable for inclusion. - Parish Council further response questioning the criteria for and rationale of the SPB and also the Policy SS5 requirements for housing allocation (groups of 10 or more within SPB, or groups of five or more outside and adjacent to SPB). - iii Economic, Planning and Housing Committee (EPH) Report to Committee The Officers' Settlement Study Report was due to be considered by EPH of 18th November, now postponed to 13th December.
-Extracts from Officer Report re Small Villages (now renamed 'Category 4' settlements) APPENDIX V. - The Report indicates that other small settlements which meet the 'Small Village' criteria including Mapledurwell were considered but not included Mapledurwell due to the dispersed and rural nature of its settlement, and narrow rural roads. - The Report considers removing the present SS5 requirement for 'Small Village' housing allocations to be in groups of more than 5 or 10.
-Windfall figurers are sufficiently high that their target can be reached without counting any Windfall within or adjacent to SPBs.
+However, suggested instead a smaller SPB to cover only development along Newnham Road rather than agreeing the settlement as a whole to be unsuitable for inclusion. - Parish Council further response questioning the criteria for and rationale of the SPB and also the Policy SS5 requirements for housing allocation (groups of 10 or more within SPB, or groups of five or more outside and adjacent to SPB). - Economic, Planning and Housing Committee (EPH) Report to Committee The Officers' Settlement Study Report was due to be considered by EPH of 18th November, now postponed to 13th December.
+Extracts from Officer Report re Small Villages (now renamed 'Category 4' settlements) APPENDIX V.